binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 > metrics-core/src/main/java/com/yammer/metrics/stats/Snapshot.java,
 > line 54

 Here, quantile is 0.5.
+I'm not so much interested in understanding how it calculates the median in this case, so I'm not going to try to understand or explain the code above.
+Instead I'm interested in knowing that I can track down how the code works whenever I do have a question about how it works precisely, as we've done here.

 So that's how the data comes out through the MBean.
-How does it get in there in the first place?
-For that we have to go back to where Cassandra uses the metrics, in [`mutate`]: (there's one other method like mutate which also updates these metrics btw)
+Mission accomplished so far.
+The next question is how it gets in there in the first place.

+For that we have to go back to where Cassandra uses the metrics, in
+[`mutate`]: (there's one other method like mutate which also updates these metrics btw)

 ``` java
     public static void mutate(Collection<? extends IMutation> mutations, ConsistencyLevel consistency_level)